Differential Elimination and Algebraic Invariants of Polynomial Dynamical Systems

 Regular differential chains contain important ``geometric" information.
 Take an input differential system $(A=0,S\neq 0)$ of equations and inequations and perform RGA.
 Then a differential polynomial $p$ is zero at all points that satisfy $(A=0,S\neq 0)$ if and only if $p$ is differentially pseudoreduced to zero by each chain that RGA returns given input $(A=0,S\neq 0)$ \cite[Cor.
 3 and Thm.
 9]{rga}.
 By the differential Nichtnullstellensatz (Theorem \ref{diffsatrad}), this gives an algorithm for testing \emph{radical} differential saturation ideal membership.
-This is especially noteworthy because, unlike the algebraic case, general differential ideal membership is undecidable (even for finitely generated differential ideals) \cite{umirbaev2016algorithmic}.
+This is especially noteworthy because, unlike the algebraic case, general differential ideal membership is undecidable (at least for partial differential polynomial rings with two or more derivations; the ordinary case remains open) \cite{umirbaev2016algorithmic}.

 We cite the important properties guaranteed by RGA.
-Compare Theorem \ref{rgadecomp} below to Theorems \ref{modrgacorr} and \ref{radlddecomp}, our main results in this section: \begin{theorem}[{\cite[Thm.
+Compare Theorem \ref{rgadecomp} (due to Boulier et al.) below to Theorems \ref{modrgacorr} and \ref{radlddecomp}, our main results in this section. \begin{theorem}[{\cite[Thm.
 9]{rga}}] Let $K$ be a differential field of characteristic 0, let $A,S\subseteq K\{\bx\}$ be finite with $0\notin S$, and fix a differential ranking.

 Then RGA applied to $(A,S)$ returns differential systems $(A_1,S_1),\ldots, (A_r,S_r)$ such that \begin{enumerate} \item $\sqrt{\sat{[A]}}= (\sat[S_1]{[A_1]})\cap \cdots \cap (\sat[S_r]{[A_r]})$, \item each $(A_i,S_i)$ is a regular differential system (together with item 3, this makes each $A_i$ a regular differential chain), and \item for all $p\in K\{\bx\}$ and $1\leq i\leq r$, we have $p\in \sat[S_i]{[A_i]}$ if and only if the differential pseudoremainder of $p$ with respect to $A_i$ is 0. \end{enumerate} \end{theorem}